 Citadella and Gellert Hill

 From Buda Castle, we walked for around 30-40 minutes to the summit of the hill.
-It was a workout but nothing too challenging.
 Although if you don’t fancy the exercise, you can take the bus directly to the top.

-We strategically planned our itinerary so that we would get to this spot shortly before sunset.
-It was a wise move.
-We witnessed the best sunset of our time in Budapest and got to experience the city lights by night at the same time.
+We strategically planned our Budapest itinerary so that we would get to this spot shortly before sunset.

 Entrance: Free/Allow: 1-2 hours

 Day 3 in Budapest and today we are going to explore the trendier, more alternative side to the city.
-It’s also going to be quite a chill day in comparison to the first couple of days.
 Think street art, local markets, quirky ruin bars, and finally, a thermal spa.

 The Jewish District

 In a city that largely feels somewhat royal and elegant, the Jewish District is a breath of fresh air.
-Boasting a realm of street art, quirky food haunts, boutique stores, and the cities best nightlife, we felt it was the coolest district in the city.
-And yes, I am aware I sound completely uncool saying that.
+Boasting a realm of street art, quirky food haunts, and boutique stores, it’s by far the coolest district in the city.

 Street Art